jinbora0720/starter-academic2/content/authors/admin/_index.md

 - Visitors
 ---

-I'm a 3rd year PhD student studying statistics at Duke university under the supervision of Amy H. Herring and David Dunson.
-I have interests in statistical applications in the environmental and human health sciences.
-I develop Bayesian methods that provide better interpretation in relation to the reality along with uncertainty quantification.
-My current work focuses on chemical toxicity, pollutant effects on diseases, and spatial prevalence of hazardous chemicals.
+I'm a 3rd year PhD candidate in the Statistical Science department at Duke University under the supervision of Amy H. Herring and David B. Dunson.
+My research interests include Bayesian hierarchical methods and spatial/spatiotemporal modelling, with a focus on environmental applications.
+I care about computational efficiency, model flexibility, and interpretability.
+My current projects involve various hazardous substances such as toxic chemicals, air pollutants, and water pollutants.